muxy/medkit-starter-vue/README.md

 If you are planning developing with an asset pipeline or bundler (gulp, webpack, etc.) you'll want to create a new folder in the Rig source folder and set that as your output folder.
 The webserver shipped with the Rig will then serve those assets.

+There are two example apps under the src folder that show off the absolute minimum for an Extension with the Muxy Extension SDK.
+For documentation on the Muxy Extension SDK visit [https://github.com/muxy/MuxyExtensionSDK](https://github.com/muxy/MuxyExtensionSDK)

 ## Manifest
 Putting a manifest.json file in the root of your app lets us know what files we should load into the rig.
 Along with any other configuration settings that are available.